manoshreecs/manoshreecs/README.md

 ## 📚 Skills in Progress
 - 🚀 Currently learning **Data Structures and Algorithms** with Python
-- 📘 Building strong knowledge in: Computer Networks, Operating Systems, Database Management Systems
+- 📘 Building strong knowledge in Computer Networks, Operating Systems, Database Management Systems
 - 🛠️ Working on projects using **HTML**, **CSS**, and **JavaScript**

 ---